Category Archives: Former Monarchies

 Louise Élisabeth had seven siblings:

 Because she was one of six surviving daughters, there was no real hope for a good marriage for Louise Élisabeth.
-Therefore, she was politically irrelevant, little attention was paid to her, and her upbringing and education was neglected.
-Her paternal grandmother Liselotte often wrote about her cheekiness and bad manners in her letters.
-There were vague plans to marry her off to an obscure German or Italian prince.
+Therefore, she was politically irrelevant, little attention was paid to her, and her upbringing and education were neglected.
+In her letters, her paternal grandmother Liselotte often wrote about Louise Élisabeth’s cheekiness and bad manners.
+There were vague plans to marry her to an obscure German or Italian prince.

 On September 1, 1715, King Louis XIV died.
 Because both his son Louis, Le Grand Dauphin and his grandson Louis, Duke of Burgundy, Le Petite Dauphin predeceased him, King Louis XIV was succeeded by his five-year-old great-grandson King Louis XV, the son of Louis, Duke of Burgundy, Le Petite Dauphin.
 King Louis XIV had stipulated in his will that a Regency Council be established until his great-grandson reached his majority.
 The Regency Council was led by King Louis XIV’s nephew, Philippe II, Duke of Orléans, the father of Louise Élisabeth, who served as Regent of France.